-At a minimum, an applicant's RFP to a prospective TPC should consist of:
+For the EIS and IRA contracts, at a minimum, an applicant's RFP to a prospective TPC should consist of:

-- An introduction or cover section that includes: - The identification of the applicant with a designated point-of-contact; - The stated purpose and/or goals of the RFP; - A timeline or deadline for submission of a proposal to the applicant; - A statement that the RFP is not a Federal procurement action; - A statement that the parties agree to hold harmless and indemnify the USCG (see Indemnification and Hold Harmless information in Section 4-4 and Appendix E); and, - A statement that the final selection of the TPC will be made by CG-OES-2. - A section describing the third party arrangement that contains: - A statement that CG-OES-2 and assigned project staff are responsible for determining the scope of the environmental document and the technical quality of the work; and , - A statement that the TPC will prepare the environmental document under the direction of CG-OES-2 and assigned project staff. - A section describing the third party selection process (refer to Section 2-1); - A statement that requires notification to CG-OES-2 of changes to key personnel (project director, project manager, deputy project manager, and resource leads) and their experience (curriculum vitae).
-Changes will not occur until accepted by CG-OES-2; - A section describing the third party screening criteria and the USCG's minimum threshold standards (refer to Section 2-4);
+- An introduction or cover section that includes: - The identification of the applicant with a designated point-of-contact; - The stated purpose and/or goals of the RFP; - A timeline or deadline for submission of a proposal to the applicant; - A statement that the RFP is not a Federal procurement action; - A statement that the parties agree to hold harmless and indemnify the USCG (see Indemnification and Hold Harmless information in Section 4-4 and Appendix E); and, - A statement that the final selection of the TPC will be made by CG-OES-2. - A section describing the third party arrangement that contains: - A statement that CG-OES-2 and assigned project staff are responsible for determining the scope of the environmental document or risk assessment and the technical quality of the work; and, - A statement that the TPC will prepare the environmental document or risk assessment under the direction of CG-OES-2 and assigned project staff, - A statement that communication between the TPC and applicant, once the contract is awarded, shall be limited to communication regarding contract administration matters (e.g., invoices, financial transactions, changes in contract scope [see Section 3-2 "Out of scope activities"], per Section 4-3.

-- A draft copy or summary of the application and appendices; - A detailed description of services and tasks required of the TPC (refer to Sections 3-1 and 3-2); - The draft schedule for NEPA/DWPA activities and applicant's proposed schedule for construction and operation with dates for key milestones (refer to Appendix B); - A statement that the applicant, not CG-OES-2 staff, will respond to questions from non-selected contractors following the contract award; and, - A requirement that each bid address OCI by including: - Either an OCI Representation Statement or an OCI Disclosure Statement (see Chapter 4) indicating that the TPC has no financial or other conflicting interest in the outcome of the project; - An abstract listing all USCG regulated entities with which the TPC (and any subcontractors) has had a business relationship and whether that relationship results in an actual or apparent conflict of interest.
+- A section describing the third party selection process (refer to Section 2-1); - A statement that requires notification to CG-OES-2 of changes to key personnel (project director, project manager, deputy project manager, and resource leads) and their experience (curriculum vitae).
+Changes will not occur until accepted by CG-OES-2; - A section describing the third party screening criteria and the USCG's minimum threshold standards (refer to Section 2-4); - A draft copy or summary of the application and appendices; - A detailed description of services and tasks required of the TPC (refer to Sections 3-1 to 3-3); - The draft schedule for NEPA/DWPA activities and applicant's proposed schedule for construction and operation with dates for key milestones (refer to Appendix B); - A statement that the applicant, not CG-OES-2 staff, will respond to questions from non-selected contractors following the contract award; and, - A requirement that each bid address OCI by including: - Either an OCI Representation Statement or an OCI Disclosure Statement (see Chapter 4) indicating that the TPC has no financial or other conflicting interest in the outcome of the project; - An abstract listing all USCG regulated entities with which the TPC (and any subcontractors) has had a business relationship and whether that relationship results in an actual or apparent conflict of interest.

-In response to receipt of an RFP, third party contractor proposals should contain:
+In response to receipt of an RFP, TPC proposals for the EIS contract should contain: